 About Archiphy Architects

-This full-service architecture firm works on renovations, facilities planning, and new construction.
-They work on a large variety of commercial projects, from lounges to gyms and retail spaces.
+Archiphy Architects is a full-service architecture firm that works on renovations, facilities planning, and new construction.
+It has worked on a large variety of commercial projects, from lounges to gyms and retail spaces.
 Founded in 2006 as a sole proprietorship of Margine Biswas, AIA, LEED AP, the firm grew and was incorporated in 2011.
 Biswas studied architecture at the University of Texas at Austin and worked at several Dallas firms before starting her own.

 “I’ve always liked to draw and my first love was art.
 I wanted to be an artist, but took History of Architecture as an elective in college.
 I realized that architecture is a form of art, but the designs actually improve spaces, environments and lives. ” – Margine Biswas